 CS 140: Introduction of Computer Programming is open to all students.
-It assumes no previous computer background.
+It assumes no previous computer programming background.
 If you feel that you have a strong background in beginning programming, you should consider enrolling in CS 219: Techniques of Computer Science.
 Consult with a member of the computer science faculty to determine which course is right for you.

 If you took the Advanced Placement Computer Science exam and scored a 4 or a 5, you will receive AP credit for CS 140.
 Even if you have not taken the AP exam and you have a very strong background in computer science you may want to consider beginning in CS219.